Skip to content

 1727 (possibly 1717) – John Ayres (Ayers, Eyers) – Newbury, MA

 John Ayres, who settled on the Millstone, in 1717, is mentioned as having lands in the east part of the township in 1727.
-John Ayres is noted for donating 1 ½ acres which included the land on which a log meeting house stood in 1730 but it was said that the meeting house had probably been there since at least 1725 (the BRPC states 1717).
+John Ayres is noted for donating 1 ½ acres, including the land on which a log meeting house stood in 1730 but it was said that the meeting house had probably been there since at least 1725 (the BRPC states 1717).

-A document was found dated February 8, 1731 formally recognizing the donation of a “meeting house.”
+A document was found dated February 8, 1731, formally recognizing the donation of a “meeting house.”
 Basking Ridge was the first religious center in the area.
-It’s been noted that in addition to being a house of prayer, education was key as well and there’s mention of schooling there as early as 1720-1725.
+It’s been noted that in addition to being a house of prayer, education was key, and there’s mention of schooling there as early as 1720-1725.
 John died Oct.
-4, 1732 at the age of 69 yet no one knows where he’s buried.
+4, 1732, at 69, yet no one knows where he’s buried.
 His son John Ayers is buried in the BRPC graveyard.

 John’s son Obadiah Ayres purchased 153 acres from John Alexander.
-It’s stated he later leaves for Warren County in Hacketstown sometime before 1753.
+It’s stated he later left for Warren County in Hacketstown sometime before 1753.

 1736 – Alexander Kirkpatrick – Scotland